Cecilapp/Cecil/docs/4-Configuration.md

 ### language

-Main language, defined by its code.
+The main language, defined by its code.

 ```yaml
 language: <language code> # unique code (`en` by default)